kostadindev/human-tools/README.md

 1. **Design Your Agent Workflow:**
    - Click "Diagram" tab (or visit `?tab=diagram`)
-   - See the default: Orchestrator → Agent 1, Agent 2, Human
+   - See the default: Orchestrator → Analytical, Creative, Human
    - Drag nodes to rearrange
    - Drag from node handles to create new connections
    - Remove connections by selecting edge and pressing Delete